British Rail Class 710: Delays in introduction

 In April 2018, the Islington Gazette reported that the trains would be introduced three months later than scheduled due to delays in their testing.

 In June 2018, the Barking & Dagenham Post reported that the trains would be in service by November 2018, "almost 18 months later than planned".

 In November 2018, TfL said that they hoped the units would be in service by December 2018; however, further delays prevented this.

-In January 2019, TfL announced that three Class 378 trains would temporarily be deployed on the Gospel Oak to Barking line while continued problems with the Class 710 units were resolved, since leases on the existing Class 172 stock running on this line would come to an end before the 710's likely introduction into passenger service.
+In January 2019, TfL announced that three trains would temporarily be deployed on the Gospel Oak to Barking line while continued problems with the Class 710 units were resolved, since leases on the existing stock running on this line would come to an end before the 710's likely introduction into passenger service.
 In April 2019, the Office of Rail and Road approved the use of the Class 710, with restrictions.

 Operations

 In May 2019, TfL announced that approval had been gained for the Class 710s to enter passenger service.
 The first two units entered service on the Gospel Oak to Barking line on Thursday 23 May 2019 and the remaining six were in service by August 2019, with the first unit entering service on the Watford DC line on 9 September 2019.

 The first units on the Lea Valley lines entered service on 3 March 2020 after a first attempt on 24 February 2020.
 The services on the Romford–Upminster line started on 5 October 2020.
 The Class 710/3 five-car units are operating on the Watford DC line.